CASp Inspection Benefits For California Businesses

 Legal Protection & Risk Reduction

-• Lawsuit Deterrence: A CASp inspection and report demonstrate proactive approach toward accessibility compliance, making your business less attractive to opportunistic serial litigants.
+• Lawsuit Deterrence: A CASp evaluation and report demonstrate proactive approach toward accessibility compliance, making your business less attractive to serial litigants.

 Enhanced Accessibility